-“STUMPED” earned Best of Show in the Art Gallery of the Clackamas County Fair 2019 in Canby, Oregon.
+“STUMPED” is a needle felted FOX which earned Best of Show in the Art Gallery of the Clackamas County Fair 2019 in Canby, Oregon.
 It also received First Premium (a cash award) and finally: PEOPLE’S CHOICE.
 Their delightful Art Gallery organizer informed us they counted over 1,000 votes cast for favorite.
 Oh my goodness!

 (August 2021) I’m just gonna put it out there: I truly wish that Oregon State Fair should separate judging for Felting / Spinning / Weaving into their own respective categories.
 I’ve seen the woven items up close, and I have immense respect for this skill, the time and intricacy involved.
 And with felting, I’ve seen wet-felted clothes that make my heart sigh…they’re so beautifully executed they belong in galleries.
 However proud I am for my specific needle felting skill, I just don’t see comparing it to the work of others who (wet felt), weave or spin.
 There, I’ve said it.